Totally decomposable algebras with involution and R-triviality: Similarity factors

 We use standard notation and terminology from quadratic form theory, taking \cite{EKM08} and \cite{Lam05} as main references.
 For basic concepts on central simple algebras and their involutions, we refer to \cite[Chap.~8]{Scha85} and \cite{KMRT98}.
-By a \emph{quadratic form over $K$} we always mean a regular quadratic form, given by a quadratic map on a finite dimensional $K$-vector space.
-Given a quadratic form $\vf$ over $K$, we associate its \emph{adjoint algebra with involution} $\Ad(\vf)$; see e.g.~\cite{Bec08}.
-For $a\in\mg{K}$, we write $\lla a\rra$ for the quadratic form $\la 1,-a\ra$, which is the norm form of the quadratic \'etale extension of $K$ given by $K[T]/(T^2-a)$.
+By a \emph{quadratic form over $K$} we always mean a regular quadratic form, given by a quadratic map on a finite-dimensional $K$-vector space.